fadelights/birthday-problem/README.md

 ```

 Now simply running `benchmarks.sh` should start the testing and generate a `benchmarks.txt`
 file once the tests are completed.
 The results will be stored there.
-One may also optionally
+One may optionally
 provide a numeric argument to `benchmarks.sh` when running it.
 This argument determines
 the number of times the problem is simulated and defaults to 1,000,000 if no arguments are
 provided.